Sajjad Hussain (composer): Biography

 In 1937, Sajjad Hussain decided to try his luck as a film score composer, and came to Bombay with his elder brother Nisar Hussain.
 His first job was at Sohrab Modi's Minerva Movietone at Rs.
-30 a month.
+30 a month salary.
 He later moved to the Wadia Movietone, working at Rs.
 60 a month.
 During the next few years, he worked as an assistant to music composer Meer Saheb and Rafiq Ghaznavi, and as a contract instrument player for Shaukat Hussain Rizvi.

 In 1940, Sajjad was introduced to the composer Mir Allah Baksh (father of actress Meena Kumari) by a friend.
 Impressed with Sajjad's mandolin skills, Ali employed him as an assistant.

 Sometime later, Sajjad became an assistant to the music director Hanuman Prasad.
 In this capacity, he composed two songs for the film Gaali (1944): Aag Lage Saavan Mein and Ab Aaja Dil Na Lage (both sung by Nirmala Devi).
 The songs of Dost (1944), his first film as an independent music director, were big hits.
 These songs included the three songs sung by Noor Jehan: Koi Prem Ka Deke Sandesa, Alam Par Alam Aur Sitam Par Sitam and Badnaam Mohabbat Kaun Kare.
 But when the film producer Shaukat Hussain Rizvi gave the entire credit to his wife Noor Jehan for the success of the songs, Sajjad Hussain vowed never to work with Noor Jehan again.

 Sajjad went on to work with many notable singers, including Suraiya, Lata Mangeshkar, Asha Bhosle.
 He was regarded highly by his contemporaries, including Anil Biswas.
 One of the best scores that Sajjad Hussain created was in the film Rustam Sohrab (1963) in which Suraiyya sang 'Ye kaisi ajab dastan ho gayi hai'.
 Lata Mangeshkar's one of the most favourite songs 'Ae dilruba' and 'Phir tumhari yaad aayi ae sanam' by Mohammed Rafi, Manna Dey and Sadat Khan were appreciated.
 In a 2012 interview, Lata Mangeshkar named him as her favourite composer.
 His music compositions rank among the most complex scores of Hindi film songs.